waiky8/simple-image-editor/README.md

 You can convert the python code to **executable** (.exe file) to enable it to run as a standalone app - just make sure it is in the same folder as other dependent files.
 I used **pyinstaller** to compile the python code.
 So from a cmd window:

 pyinstaller -w -F -i "icon.ico" SIE.py

+The executable will be in the dist folder.

 Note, the first time that I ran the executable I got "Failed to execute script pyi_rth_pkgres".
 To fix the problem I reinstalled pyinstaller with the github version.

 pip uninstall pyinstaller<br/>